 The parts are easy and inexpensive to replace.
 The nozzle assembly with proper paint thinning and air pressure does not clog easily.
 Clean up is also a simple affair.
 Rinse and wipe down the paint cup after every painting session, and do a deeper cleaning with the disassembled parts after a few weeks of painting.

-Badger Patriot 105 Airbrush Overview for Beginner and Advanced Miniature Painters
+The Badger Patriot 105 Airbrush: A Great Tool for Beginner and Professional Miniature Painters

 I have owned two Badger Patriot 105 airbrushes over the years, along with many others, including two H/S Infinity airbrushes, a number of IWATA models, Aztek and Paasche bottom-feed airbrushes, and other Badger airbrush models.
 There’s no comparison at this point.
 I’m very comfortable saying that the Patriot 105 airbrush is one of the easiest to use and beginner-friendly airbrushes, because it is really hard to break if you screw up!